laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

     idtracker.ai's segmentation application (in *light* mode)

-In this app, the user has to find the adequate parameters to get a correct :abbr:`video segmentation (The process of partitioning the video frames distinguishing the animals from the background)`.
-On the left side of the app, there are the tracking parameters tools.
-On the right side, the user can see the effect of these parameters in the video player and in the upper bar plot.
-In the video player, the detected :abbr:`blobs (General term referring to any detected object on an image)` will appear as blue polygons.
-Their areas will be plotted in the upper figure.
+The left panel contains all the tracking parameter controls.
+The right panel shows the video player and a bar plot above it.
+Detected :abbr:`blobs (General term referring to any detected object on an image)` appear as blue polygons in the video player; their areas are plotted in the bar plot.
+Adjust the parameters until the :abbr:`segmentation (The process of partitioning video frames to distinguish animals from the background)` is correct, then start tracking.

 .. note::
   Make sure that: